kaibuzz0/HEBREW-REVIVED-/README.md

 3. Semantic Reconstruction – English words are rebuilt not by direct translation but by energetic correspondence.

-4. Hive-AI Integration (optional) – Experimental AI modules analyze recurring patterns in resonance syntax to model the living language engine described in early Genesis.
+4.  analyze recurring patterns in resonance syntax to model the living language engine described in early Genesis.